graphsense/graphsense.github.io/index.md

 <div class="container mt-3">
   <p class="lead text-center">
     GraphSense is a cryptoasset analytics platform emphasizing full data sovereignty, algorithmic transparency, and scalability.
 GraphSense is open-source and free.
-It provides a dashboard for interactive investigations and, more importantly, complete data control for executing advanced, data-driven cryptoasset analytics tasks.
+It provides a dashboard for interactive investigations and, more importantly, complete data control for automatizing cryptoasset analytics workflows.
   </p>
 </div>